azat-co/practicalnode/chapter8/chapter8.md

 However, this is not the whole story.
 TDD is great when it comes to refactoring.
 The next section is spent changing from Express.js to Hapi.
 And after we&#39;re done, we can rest assured, by running the same tests, that the functionality isn&#39;t broken or changed.

-# Refactoring: Hapi RESP API Server
+# Refactoring: Hapi REST API Server

 [Hapi](http://spumko.github.io) (<http://spumko.github.io>) (npm (<https://www.npmjs.org/package/hapi>) and GitHub (<https://github.com/hapijs/hapi>)) is an enterprise-grade framework.
 It&#39;s more complex and feature rich than Express.js, and it&#39;s easier to develop in large teams (<http://hueniverse.com/2012/12/hapi-a-prologue>).
 Hapi was started by (and used at) Walmart which is a huge e-commerce website.
 So Hapi has been battle-tested at a YUGE scale.